Automation Examples

 cp lib/ext/slf4j-simple-1.7.19.jar lib/script/

-For an example of calling an automation script and using logging, see Registering the ND container: automation script.
+For an example of calling an automation script and using logging, see Registering the ND container: Automation script.

 Set up the properties file